Why people leave MailerLite

 The SaaS gap

 If you're running a SaaS business, MailerLite wasn't built for you.
 There's no native Stripe integration, no subscription lifecycle automations, no MRR tracking.
 You can make it work, but you'll be fighting the tool instead of using it.
-Check our MailerLite comparison page for details.
+Check our MailerLite comparison page for details, or see how email marketing for SaaS startups differs from general marketing.

 Automation limits